This is not going to be a post about how “Chinese characters are easier than you think!”

 Just keep in mind that the first 100 characters will also be the hardest, since your character knowledge will be cumulative.
 When you are into the thousands, you’ll have a much better eye for the written language.
 You will be able to memorize new characters much more quickly.

-If you’re interested in learning how to write Chinese characters, please stay tuned!
-I’ll be posting a comprehensive guide to learning to read and write Chinese.
+If you’re interested in learning how to write Chinese characters, please check out my comprehensive guide to learning Chinese characters online!

 In the meantime, here is a timelapse of me working on my stroke order by copying out a list of characters.